bplmaps/lmec-main-site/content/articles/Highlights-from-From-The-Vault-Schools-Out.md

   - collections
 ---

-> On June 9, we hosted *[From The Vault: School's Out](https://www.leventhalmap.org/event/from-the-vault-collections-showing-/)*! *From The Vault* is a biweekly event series showing collections objects selected by Map Center staff.
+> On June 9, we hosted *[From The Vault: School's Out](https://www.leventhalmap.org/event/from-the-vault-collections-showing-/)*! *From The Vault* is a biweekly event series showing collections objects selected by Leventhal Center staff.
 For this edition the series, we looked at objects that were created for or within a school environment.

 #### Nathaniel G. Huntington, *The Common School Atlas (1836) and J. A. Cummings, School Atlas to Cummings' Ancient & Modern Geography* (1821)